Nerwyn/android-tv-card/README.md

 - Keyboard and search dialog actions for most platforms.
 - [Template](#a-note-on-templating) support for almost all fields using nunjucks.
 - Toggleable haptics.
-- Remappable touchpad with [multi-touch and mouse](#touchpad-actions) gesture support.
+- Remappable touchpad with [momentary, multi-touch, and drag](#touchpad-actions) gesture support.
 - Remappable slider with vertical orientation support.
 - User configurable remote [layout](#layout).
 - Icons and labels for all elements.